-In this paper, we sought to analyse the impact of individual gender role attitudes on women’s and men’ probability to provide informal care with a specific focus on care to older parents, and to assess how national institutional context may mediate this relationship.
-First, we hypothesised that gender role attitudes have a differential impact on women’s and men’s probability to providing care (H1).
+In this paper, we sought to analyse the impact of individual gender role attitudes on women’s and men’ probabilities of providing informal care to older parents, and to assess how national institutional context may mediate this relationship.
+First, we hypothesised that gender role attitudes have a differential impact on women’s and men’s probability of providing care (H1).
 We based our hypothesis on previous research that has found men (women) with gender egalitarian beliefs to be more (less) likely to provide care to their children than men (women) with traditional views (Bulanda, 2004; McGill, 2014; Evertsson, 2014).
 The results support this hypothesis and are consistent with findings from the above cited literature on childcare.
 We find that women holding egalitarian views are significantly less likely to engage in caregiving to parents than their inegalitarian peers.
 For men with egalitarian attitudes, the effect works in the opposite direction, that is, men with an egalitarian attitude demonstrate greater involvement in caregiving to parents than traditional men.
-This pattern among women and men holds when controlling for individual and family characteristics and after adding the country-level variables.
-We find the effect of gender egalitarian attitudes on caregiving to be stronger for women than for men which might be explained by men’s lagged adaptation to the changing position of women in society and home (Sullivan et al, 2018).
-The stronger effect observed for women may also signify women’s greater interest in supporting gender equality (Bolzendahl and Myers, 2004) as they have more to gain from men’s equal participation in informal caregiving.
+This equalizing pattern of care-giving among women and men holds when controlling for individual and family characteristics and after adding country-level variables.
+We have demonstrated that the effect of gender egalitarian attitudes on caregiving is stronger for women than for men, which might be explained by men’s lagged adaptation to the changing position of women in society and home (Sullivan et al, 2018).
+The stronger effect observed among women may also signify women’s greater interest in supporting gender equality (Bolzendahl and Myers, 2004) as they have more to gain from men’s equal participation in informal caregiving.

-We next hypothesized that the effect of gender role attitudes would be moderated by institutional factors at the country level, more specifically, greater gender equality policies or outcomes in other social policy areas would enhance the effect of individual gender role attitudes on the behaviour of women and men (H2).
+We next hypothesized that the effect of gender role attitudes would be moderated by institutional factors at the country level, more specifically, that gender equality policies or outcomes in other social policy areas would enhance the effect of individual gender role attitudes on the behaviour of women and men (H2).
 We also conjectured that this moderating effect would be greater for women (H3).
-Both hypotheses were not borne out by the results.
-More gender equalitarian contexts did not significantly increase the probability of egalitarian men to provide care.
-For egalitarian women, context had equally a non-significant impact and in the case of at least one indicator – percentage of women in national parliament – it even produced the opposite expected effect.
-Moreover, each of the context variables had the same directionality of the impact on the probability to provide care across sex and gender role attitudes.
-This seeming contradiction of the results in this study with previous literature (Morgan et al 2016, Haberkern et al 2015; Pedulla and Thebáud, 2015) is however, in our opinion only apparent.
-Previous studies showed gender egalitarian contexts to have a greater impact on women by reducing their probability to provide care (cf. Haberkern et al 2015).
-This is not contradicted by our results as more gender egalitarian contexts had a negative correlation, albeit mostly not statistically significant, with care provision (with the aforementioned exception of women in national parliaments), regardless of the individual gender role attitudes.
-The lack of a mediating effect for men may be attributed to what Gershuny and colleagues (2005) termed a lagged adaptation response of men to the changing behaviour of women and the institutional context.
+Neither hypothesis was borne out by the results.
+More gender equal contexts did not significantly increase the probability for egalitarian men to provide care.
+For egalitarian women, context also had a statistically insignificant impact.
+At least one indicator – percentage of women in national government actually produced the opposite effect.
+Moreover, each of the context variables had the same directionality of impact on the probability to provide care across sex and gender role attitudes.
+This seeming contradiction of the results of this study with previous literature (Morgan et al 2016, Haberkern et al 2015; Pedulla and Thebáud, 2015) is however, in our opinion not surprising.
+Other studies showed gender egalitarian contexts to have a greater impact on women by reducing their probability to provide care (cf. Haberkern et al 2015).
+This is not contradicted by our results, as more gender egalitarian contexts had a negative correlation, albeit mostly not statistically significant, with care provision (with the aforementioned exception of women in national government), regardless of individual gender role attitudes.
+The lack of a mediating effect for men may be attributed to what Gershuny and colleagues (2005) termed a lagged adaptation response of men to the changing behaviour of women and toinstitutional context.